getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 ```

 ## Consumer Buffering Mechanics

+The following section is highly specific to the Session Replay product.

 We will continue our approach of using _at-least once processing_.
 Each message we receive is guaranteed to be processed to completion regardless of error or interrupt.
 Duplicate messages are possible under this scheme and must be accounted for in the planning of each component.